-“In animal life there are certain moments where what happens at that moment, could be more important than you would think…hatching is one of those moments.”
+“In animal life there are certain moments where what happens at that moment could be more important than you would think…hatching is one of those moments.”

 - Dr. Karen Warkentin

-A. Terrestrial vs. Aquatic Colonization
+A. Aquatic Life vs. Terrestrial Colonization

-Lineages of frogs that evolved the ability to lay eggs on land as opposed to in water, also had to evolve mechanisms to deal with the differences in biotic and abiotic components found in these environments.
+Lineages of frogs that evolved the ability to lay eggs on land, as opposed to in water, also had to evolve mechanisms to deal with the differences in biotic and abiotic components found in these environments.
 How can comparing glassfrogs and their behaviors give us further knowledge of plastic hatching?

 B. Glassfrog Dads

 In the world of glassfrogs, it is common for the male to provide most of the parental care to their eggs.
-How they do so while fending off the various threats posed by the environment is an example of an evolutionary behavior that went on to alter the fate of a species.
+How they do so while fending off the various threats posed by the environment is an example of an evolved behavior that went on to alter the fate of a species.

-C. Parental and Offspring Success
+C. Parental Care and Offspring Success